OpenZWave/qt-openzwave/README.md

 The container is configurable via several environment variables.

-* MQTT_SERVER - The IP Address of your MQTT Broker
+* MQTT_SERVER - The IP address or hostname of the MQTT broker.
+Defaults to `localhost`.
+* MQTT_PORT - The port number of the MQTT broker.
+Defaults to `1883`.
-* MQTT_USERNAME - The Username to connect to your MQTT Broker
+* MQTT_USERNAME - The username to use when connecting to the MQTT broker.
+Do not set for anonymous logins.
-* MQTT_PASSWORD - The Password used to connect ot your MQTT Broker
+* MQTT_PASSWORD - The password used to connect to the MQTT broker, if needed.
+* MQTT_CONNECT_TIMEOUT - The number of seconds to wait for the MQTT broker to become available before starting ozwdaemon.
+If a connection cannot be made before the timeout expires the container will exit.
+Defaults to 30 seconds.
-* USB_PATH - The Path to the USB Stick/Serial Device file in your container.
-You should also replace the --device parameter with the correct path to your USB Stick/Serial Device
+* USB_PATH - The pathname of the USB stick/serial device file in the container.
+This value must match the name of the device that was mapped from the host with the Docker `--device` option.
+Defaults to `/dev/ttyUSB0`.
-* OZW_NETWORK_KEY - The Network Key to secure communications with your devices (that are included Securely) - DO NOT LOSE THIS KEY OTHERWISE YOU WILL HAVE TO REINCLUDE YOUR SECURED DEVICES
+* OZW_NETWORK_KEY - The Network Key to secure communications with your devices (that are included Securely) - DO NOT LOSE THIS KEY OTHERWISE YOU WILL HAVE TO REINCLUDE YOUR SECURED DEVICES.
+Defaults to no network key (secure inclusion not possible).
-* OZW_INSTANCE - If you want to run more than one Z-Wave Network with multiple ozwdaemons, set this enviroment variable to a number greater than 1 (It affects the base topic that this instance will publish Messages to on your MQTT Broker - OpenZWave/#/...)
+* OZW_INSTANCE - Multiple Z-Wave networks can run concurrently by starting an individual container for each network.
+To distinguish the networks, set this enviroment variable to a unique value for each container instance.
+This affects the base topic that is published to the MQTT broker - `OpenZWave/<OZW_INSTANCE>/#`.
+Defaults to `1`.
-* OZW_CONFIG_DIR - Change the path inside the container that points to the Device Database.
-You should not need to modify this.
+* OZW_CONFIG_DIR - Set the path inside the container that points to the Device Database.
+Most users should not need to modify this.
+Defaults to `/opt/ozw/config`.
 * OZW_USER_DIR - Change the path where Network Specific Cache/Config Files are stored.
-You should not need to modify this.
+Most users should not need to modify this.
+Defaults to `/opt/ozw/config`.
-* STOP_ON_FAILURE - ozwdaemon will exit if it detects any failure, such as inability to connect to the MQTT Server, or open the Z-Wave Controller - Defaults to True.
+* STOP_ON_FAILURE - If true, ozwdaemon will exit when it detects any failure, such as the inability to connect to the MQTT broker, or open the Z-Wave Controller.
+Valid values are `true` or `false`.
+Defaults to `true`.
-* MQTT_TLS - If ozwdaemon should connect with TLS encryption to your MQTT Broker
+* MQTT_TLS - If true, ozwdaemon will connect with TLS encryption to the MQTT broker.
+Valid values are `true` or `false`.
+Defaults to `false`.

 #### Exposed Ports